Updated October 2019

 Since the implementation of the U.S. Chile Free Trade Agreement in 2004, medical devices with U.S. Certificate of Origin enter Chile duty free.
 However, a 19% Value Added Tax is levied over the CIF value of the merchandise.
 Sub-sector best prospects include modern senior home care equipment products and assistive devices, modern orthotics, modern orthopedic devices, trauma equipment, central monitors, incubators, surgical tables, disposable and non-disposable surgical instruments.

 Employees under contract are mandated by law to designate 7% of their monthly net wages to healthcare.
-However, free-lance workers are not obliged to do so.
-Contracted workers must choose between public and private healthcare to which they use their 7%.
+However, freelance workers are not obliged to do so.
+Contracted workers must choose to use this 7% towards public or private healthcare.

-In the public sector, the workers are classified into three different categories depending on the contribution, which means that there are workers who will pay for healthcare services and others who will not.
-Currently in Chile the minimum monthly wage is approximately US$ 425.
+In the public sector, workers are classified into three different categories depending on the contribution, which means that there are some workers who will pay for healthcare services and others who will not.
+Currently in Chile the minimum monthly wage is approximately US$458.
 Therefore, workers who earn less than this monthly amount do not pay.
-Wages above the minimum monthly wage must pay around 10% of the healthcare service, depending on the contribution.
+Wages above the minimum monthly wage must pay around 10% of the healthcare service, depending on their contribution.

 The private sector, on the other hand, is different.
 Private healthcare insurance is called ISAPRES.
 The insurance is held by a contract that is renewed on an annual basis.
-For a new contract with a company, a healthcare declaration of all diseases must be provided.
+For a new contract with a company, a healthcare declaration of all existing diseases must be provided.
 In some cases, an insurance company may decide to not include healthcare for previously diagnosed chronic diseases within the proposed plan.
 The contracted plan is paid on a monthly basis and the cost is calculated depending on the chosen benefits.
 In general, the healthcare service is paid according to the contracted plan and prior to any healthcare services provided.
 Insurance plans also have a limit on certain services they provide and once the annual limit is reached, the rest of the cost of healthcare must be paid out of pocket.